 Reading Your Planets in Houses

 Once you have the three big placements, start exploring where your planets fall by house.
-Each combination tells a story:
+Each combination tells a story.
+The simplest formula is: planet = what part of you, sign = how it behaves, house = where it shows up.

 What Most Calculators Miss